Interactive Investor

 - Clean, intuitive interface — built for passive investors

-- Managed portfolios at 0.25% p.a. for fully hands-off investors
+- LifePlans at 0.25% p.a. for fully hands-off investors (Managed Portfolios are currently closed to new clients)

 - ETF-only — no stocks, investment trusts, or OEICs